alper/alpernl/content/posts/monocle-isms/index.md

   - /dingen/2012/11/monocle-isms/

 ---
-I picked up a [Monocle](http://monocle.com/) at Sydney airport for a long flight without laptop (along with [a book](http://www.goodreads.com/book/show/7141642-the-thousand-autumns-of-jacob-de-zoet)) and I was a bit disappointed ((In retrospect I should have bought a New Yorker if they had them, but this was an impulse purchase and yes I too do aspire in a modest way.)) in finding that the magazine hadn't progressed much since I first read it years ago.
+I picked up a [Monocle](http://monocle.com/) at Sydney airport for a long flight without laptop (along with [a book](http://www.goodreads.com/book/show/7141642-the-thousand-autumns-of-jacob-de-zoet)) and I was a bit disappointed [^1] in finding that the magazine hadn't progressed much since I first read it years ago.
 It still is that strangely a-political collection of fluff pieces for the spendy class and because of the current realities of print publishing now also brimful of advertorials.

 I do read and enjoy (in an odd way) Tyler Brûlé's [Fast Lane column](http://www.ft.com/intl/arts/columnists/tylerbrule) in FT and it looks like Monocle itself is larded with his signature phraseology.
 A distillation from a single issue: